PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 Once all your pieces are in the middle circle you've won.

-When you've gone a complete lap around the game board you'll have to move towards the center with even dice throws.
+When you've completed a lap around the gameboard you'll have to move towards the center with even dice throws.

 Once you've completed 40 steps you can start to move towards the middle.